 This page tells you about how cancer can sometimes come back after treatment.
 There is information about

-Cancer may come back some time after its initial treatment.
+Cancer might come back some time after the first treatment.
 This idea can be frightening.
-There are a number of different reasons for why cancer might come back.
+There are different reasons for why cancer might come back.
+These reasons are:

-Cancer may sometimes come back after cancer drug treatment or radiotherapy because the treatment did not destroy all of the cancer cells.
+Cancer may sometimes come back after cancer drug treatment or radiotherapy.
+This can happen because the treatment didn't destroy all the cancer cells.

-Chemotherapy drugs kill cancer cells by attacking cells that are in the process of doubling to form two new cells.
-But not all the cells in a cancer will be dividing at the same time.
+Chemotherapy drugs kill cancer cells.
+They do this by attacking cells that are in the process of doubling to form 2 new cells.
+But not all the cells in a cancer divide at the same time.
 Normal cells go into a long rest period between divisions.
 Cancer cells do too, although the rest period may be much shorter.

-Giving chemotherapy in a series of treatments helps to catch as many cells dividing as possible and so kill them.
-Hopefully, cells that were resting when you had your first treatment (so didn't die) will be active when you have your next and so will be more likely to die.
+Giving chemotherapy in a series of treatments helps to catch as many cells dividing as possible.
+Cells that were resting when you had your first treatment, may be dividing when you have your next and so will be more likely to die.

-But it is unlikely that any cancer treatment will kill every single cancer cell in the body.
-Doctors try to reduce the numbers of cancer cells so much that the remaining cells will be killed off by the body's own defences.
-Or the cells may just die off naturally.
+It is unlikely that any chemotherapy treatment kills every single cancer cell in the body.
+Doctors try to reduce the number of cancer cells as much as possible.
+The immune system kills off the remaining cells or they may die off.

-Radiotherapy makes small breaks in the DNA inside cells.
-These breaks stop cancer cells from growing and dividing, and often make them die.
-Normal cells close to the cancer can also be damaged by radiation but most of them recover and go back to working normally.
-If radiotherapy doesn't kill all of the cancer cells they will regrow at some point in the future.
+Radiotherapy makes small breaks in the DNA inside the cells.
+These breaks stop cancer cells from growing and dividing and often make them die.
+Normal cells close to the cancer can also become damaged by radiation, but most recover and go back to working normally.
+If radiotherapy doesn't kill all of the cancer cells, they will regrow at some point in the future.

-Biological therapies control cancer by changing the growth processes in cancer cells.
-Some treatments may get rid of a cancer completely but others may shrink the cancer or control it for some months or years.
+Some immunotherapies or targeted cancer drugs may get rid of a cancer completely.
+Others may shrink the cancer or control it for some months or years.
 So a cancer may seem to have gone and may not show up on any scans or blood tests.
-But there may be a small group of cells that remain in the body and start to grow and develop into a larger tumour after a while or when the treatment stops.
+But there may be a small group of cells that remain in the body.
+They can start to grow again after a while or when the treatment stops.

 Sometimes cancer can become resistant to cancer drug treatment.
 Cancers develop from normal cells that have changed or mutated to become cancerous.
 The

-If this happens you can sometimes have a different type of treatment.
-But unfortunately, sometimes cancers develop resistance to many drugs at the same time.
-Doctors call this multi drug resistance.
+Some mutations can make the cells resistant to cancer drugs.
+You can sometimes have a different type of treatment if this happens.
+But sometimes cancers develop resistance to many drugs at the same time.
+This is called multi drug resistance.

-Scientists have found a group of genetic mutations that they think cause chemotherapy resistance.
+Scientists have found a group of genetic mutations that they think can cause drug resistance.
 These mutations mean that the cancer cell can keep the drugs out.
 The resistant cells have high levels of a substance called p-glycoprotein.
 P-glycoprotein is a protein found in cell walls.
 The protein acts as a pump and removes toxins from cells.
 Cells with high p-glycoprotein levels are very good at keeping cancer drugs out.
-If there is not enough of the drug inside a cancer cell, the drug cannot kill the cell.

-Researchers have been working on this problem almost as long as cancer drugs have been used.
-If we are to make cancer drug treatment more effective for more types of cancer we need to find a way of overcoming resistance.
+Researchers have been looking at drug resistance for almost as long as they have used cancer drugs.
+To make cancer drug treatment more effective, we need to find a way of overcoming resistance.

-These days many cancers are cured.
-But some cancers can come back many years after they have first been treated.
-So you may find your doctor very unwilling to use the word 'cure' even though there is no sign that you have any cancer left.
-Your cancer will be said to be in remission.
-This means there is no sign of cancer in your body.
-If there are any cancer cells left
+These days, doctors are able to cure many cancers.
+But some cancers can come back many years after treatment.
+So you may find that your doctor is very unwilling to use the word 'cure'.
+This is so even though there is no sign that you have any cancer left.
+Doctors usually say that your cancer is in remission.
+This means that there is no sign of cancer in your body.
+If there are any cancer cells left:

 Doctors can't be sure that the cancer has completely gone after treatment.
-So they may prescribe some type of long term treatment, such as biological therapy or hormone therapy.
-These treatments are called adjuvant treatment and aim to try to prevent the cancer coming back.
+So they may suggest that you have some type of long term treatment.
+This might include hormone therapy or a targeted cancer drug.
+This is called adjuvant treatment.

 It can be very difficult to live with the fact that your cancer may come back.
-Even if your doctors tell you they are 95% certain your cancer has gone for good, you may find it very upsetting that no one can say for sure "Yes, you are cured".
+Even if doctors tell you that they are 95% certain your cancer has gone for good, you may find it very upsetting that no one can say for sure that you're cured.

-Some people find that they can't stop thinking about having had cancer, even though they expected to put it behind them after the end of their treatment.
-You may feel a little frightened of planning anything in the future or you may feel sad or depressed.
+Some people find that they can't stop thinking about it even after the end of their treatment.
+You might feel a little frightened of planning anything in the future.
+Or you may feel sad or depressed.

 For most people who are in this situation, each day lowers the risk of a recurrence.
-Most cancers that are going to come back will do so in the first two years or so after treatment.
-After five years you are even less likely to get a recurrence.
-For some types of cancer, after 10 years your doctor may say that you are cured.
+Most cancers that are going to come back will do so in the first 2 years or so after treatment.
+After 5 years, you are even less likely to get a recurrence.
+For some types of cancer, after 10 years your doctor might say that you are cured.

-Unfortunately, some types of cancer can come back many years after they were first diagnosed.
-If you are finding it hard to get over having had cancer you may find it helpful to talk to other people in the same situation.
+You may find it helpful to talk to other people in the same situation.
+This is especially so if you are finding it hard to cope with the fact that you have had cancer.
 Or you could talk to a trained counsellor.
 This can help you to find ways of dealing with the fear and worry.